| Gaye

 "Wickersham Assassinated While at Supper - Wife Outraged and Shot Through

 Heart - Chinese Cook Supposed to be the Murderer."
+It all fit

 so nicely, with the hate campaign against the area's Chinese that the